shreevatsa/chaya/README.md

 - **Save**: Click "Save Annotations" to download a JSON file named after your PDF
 - **Load**: Use "Load Existing Annotations" to continue editing previously saved work

-### Using the Read Tab
+### Complete Workflow
 1. Open `index.html` in your browser
 2. Upload a PDF file or .chaya package
-3. Navigate to the Read tab to view annotated regions
+3. Use the Mark tab to mark regions manually or with AI assistance
-4. Use the navigation buttons to jump between regions
+4. **Review**: Use Read tab to view extracted regions and navigate between annotations
-5. Hover over navigation buttons to highlight regions
+5. **Download**: Use the two-slot interface to download complete `.chaya` packages or original PDFs

 ### Annotation List Features
 - **Navigation**: Click any annotation in the list to select and scroll to it